 Rural community members often live in a walking world.
 When the rivers swell, walks to school, work or visits to a doctor can become life threatening without a bridge to cross.

-Those who survive on the least often do not have sufficient infrastructure servicing their communities.
+Those who survive often do not have sufficient infrastructure servicing their communities.
 Safe and maintained trails and footbridges are necessary to live healthy and productive lives.

 UN Millennium Development Goals